 \section{Asymptotic Formula for Counting}

-In this we assume $f$ is strongly regular, summable and H\"{o}lder-type continuous with $P(1)=P(f)=0$.
-We keep this assumption up to end of proposition \ref{borel non d-generic} and after that we consider general functions with $P(\delta)=P(\delta f)=0$ for some $\delta>0$.
-We want to find asymptotic formula for the counting functions presented in the previous section.
-We can provide formula for some estimate of lower bound and upper bound of all possible values.
-As well in this section by $y_0$ we mean the
+In this section, we assume $f$ is strongly regular, summable and H\"{o}lder-type continuous with $P(1)=P(f)=0$.
+We keep this assumption to the end of a proposition \ref{borel non d-generic} and after that, we consider general functions with $P(\delta)=P(\delta f)=0$ for some $\delta>0$.
+We want to find an asymptotic formula for the counting functions presented in the previous section.
+We can provide a formula for some estimate of the lower bound and upper bound of all possible values.
+As well in this section by $y_0$ we mean

 where $y_1$ was obtained in proposition \ref{residue}.
 As mentioned in that proposition, this $y_0$ doesn't depend on $H$ in $\eta_{\rho}([H],T)$.
 Further, we set

 \begin{proposition} and

 and for every positive integer $q$